ray-mitchell/meetup-handbook-edits/meetups-gettingstarted.md

 Please read the following [post before you continue.](http://make.wordpress.org/community/2014/05/07/meetup-sponsorships-and-other-local-community-stuff/)

 There are no specific rules around sponsorship, other than [the set of expectations for participation with official WordPress events](https://make.wordpress.org/community/handbook/wordcamp-organizer-handbook/become-an-organizer/representing-wordpress/).
 However, we want local communities to focus on sharing knowledge and connecting with each other, not on providing a cheap marketing platform.

-Because handling money for a community event can get complicated quickly (taxes! transparency!), we suggest that any and all sponsorship be approached as "in-kind" -- for example, when a company sponsors by ordering pizzas or a sandwich platter for a certain event.
+Handling money for a community event can get complicated quickly (taxes! transparency!), so we suggest that any and all sponsorship be approached as "in-kind" -- for example, when a company sponsors by ordering pizzas or a sandwich platter for a certain event.
 Meetup group organizers should not use the group as a sponsorship/marketing platform, according to [the five good-faith rules](https://make.wordpress.org/community/meetups/).

 ### How do I get people to attend my meetup?